bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Friday, the 14-day percent change in average new cases was:
+As of Saturday, the 14-day percent change in average new cases was:

 - -12% in Champaign County
 - -9% in Illinois
-- 10% in the United States
+- 3% in the United States
-- 49% worldwide
+- 40% worldwide

 ![Case Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png)